 Conditions listed in HEAplus Definition Related Conditions Asthma Spasms in the bronchi of the lungs, making it hard to breathe.
-Bronchial AsthmaReactive Airway Disease (RAD) Asthma usually results from an allergic reaction.
-Bronchitis An infection of the main Chronic Bronchitis airways of the lungs, causing them to become irritated and inflamed.
-Bronchiolitis Pneumonia An infection of the air sacs of the lungs.
-Types of pneumonia include: • Aspiration Pneumonia Bacterial Pneumonia Bronchopneumonia Interstitial Pneumonia Lobar Pneumonia
+Asthma usually results from an allergic reaction.
+Bronchial Asthma Reactive Airway Disease (RAD) Bronchitis An infection of the main airways of the lungs, causing them to become irritated and inflamed.
+Chronic BronchitisBronchiolitis Pneumonia An infection of the air sacs of the lungs.
+Types of pneumonia include: Aspiration Pneumonia Bacterial Pneumonia Bronchopneumonia Interstitial Pneumonia Lobar Pneumonia

 • Pneumocystis Carinii Pneumonia (PCP)

 • Segmental Pneumonia

 • Viral Pneumonia

 Respiratory Distress Syndrome (RDS) A common breathing disorder caused by not having enough surfactant in the lungs that affects newborns.
 RDS occurs most often in babies born before their due date, usually before 28 weeks of pregnancy.
 Less often, RDS can affect full-term newborns.

-Bronchopulmonary A chronic respiratory disease that most often occurs in low-weight or premature infants who have received supplemental oxygen or have spent long periods of time on a breathing machine (mechanical ventilation), such as infants who have acute respiratory • Neonatal Chronic Lung Disease
+Bronchopulmonary Dysplasia A chronic respiratory disease that most often occurs in low- weight or premature infants who have received supplemental oxygen or have spent long periods of time on a breathing machine (mechanical ventilation), such as infants who have acute respiratory • Neonatal Chronic Lung Disease

+distress

+syndrome.
+It

+can also occur

+in older infants

+who experience

+abnormal lung

+development or

+some infants

+that have had

+an infection

+before birth

+(antenatal

+''

+Cystic Fibrosis

+lungs, digestive

+tract, and other

+organs.
+It is an

+inherited

+disease caused

+by a defective

+-

+Disease

+in the lungs

+overreact to an

+irritant,

+triggering

-distress syndrome.
-It can also occur in older infants who experience abnormal lung development or some infants that have had an infection before birth (antenatal infection) or placental abnormalities (such as preeclampsia).
-Cystic Fibrosis A disorder that damages your lungs, digestive tract, and other organs.
-It is an inherited disease caused by a defective gene that can be passed from generation to generation.
+Cystic Fibrosis Reactive Airway Disease infection) or placental abnormalities (such as preeclampsia).
+A disorder that damages your lungs, digestive tract, and other organs.
+It is an inherited disease caused by a defective gene that can be passed from generation.
 Cystic fibrosis affects the cells that produce mucus, sweat and digestive juices.
-Reactive Airway Disease A term used to refer to respiratory conditions in which the bronchial tubes in the lungs overreact to an irritant, triggering wheezing and shortness of breath.
+A term used to refer to respiratory conditions in which the bronchial tubes in the lungs overreact to an irritant,

+wheezing and shortness of breath.
 Tracheomalacia Occurs when the cartilage in the windpipe, or trachea, has not developed properly or was damaged, so instead of being rigid, the walls of the trachea are floppy or flaccid.
 The cartilage cannot keep the windpipe open, making breathing difficult - especially when breathing out (exhaling).
 Congenital Pulmonary Problems Lumps made of abnormal lung tissue or improper tissue development inside the lungs.
 These conditions often are discovered before a baby is born by ultrasound exam.
 Congenital pulmonary airway malformation (CPAM) Congenital lobar emphysema Sequestration Coccidiomycosis (Valley Fever) A fungal disease of the lungs and other tissues, typically found in the warmer, arid regions of America.

 Allergic Rhinitis An allergic response to specific allergens.
-Pollen is the most common allergen in allergic rhinitis.
-Hay Fever Allergies A condition in which the immune system reacts abnormally to a foreign substance.
+Pollen is the most common allergen in allergic rhinitis. • Hay Fever Allergies A condition in which the immune system reacts abnormally to a foreign substance.
 Fibrosis, Pulmonary A disease that causes damage and scarring of the lung tissue.
 This thickens the tissue and makes it more difficult for the lungs to work.
 Respiratory Syncytial Virus (RSV) A common respiratory virus that usually causes mild, cold-like symptoms.
 RSV can be serious, especially for infants and older adults.